Why James Franco Should Attend the Oscars

 "Sometimes, you have a crisis situation that you cannot communicate your way out of and there's nothing anyone can do to help you—they can lessen the blow, but it's going to be bad regardless," the source told InStyle anonymously.
 "Franco is in a space where there is a bit of gray area.
 As far as I'm aware, the allegations against him are not as serious as Harvey Weinstein or Kevin Spacey.
 There is that imaginary line in the sand of what people can come back from."

-Though right now, it seems hard to imagine the actor being forgiven for his alleged behavior, she said, “Unless new allegations come out, he will probably emerge unscathed.
+Though right now, it may seem hard to imagine the actor being forgiven for his alleged behavior, she said, "Unless new allegations come out, he will probably emerge unscathed.
 He just has to play his cards right."
+Whether Franco deserves to remain unscathed is another conversation, though.
+If the allegations against him are in fact true, forgiveness would undoubtedly hinder the #MeToo movement's mission to hold perpetrators accountable.

-It is the spin doctor’s job to help men like Franco win that proverbial gamble.
+It is the spin doctor's tricky and sometimes morally compromising job to help men like Franco win that proverbial gamble, regardless of the veracity of the claim.
 And even if they are innocent, she said, self-awareness is paramount.
 "Franco's first mistake was inviting scrutiny by wearing a Time's Up pin at the Golden Globes when he was on the record for texting with a 17-year-old girl.
-You have to look at your authenticity: Don't align yourself with a movement just because you think it looks good, because a lot of people can see through that—especially in his case, where it's no secret that he has a sketchy sexual history."
+You have to look at your authenticity: Don't align yourself with a movement just because you think it looks good, because a lot of people can see through that—especially in his case, where it's no secret that he has a sordid sexual history."

 RELATED: Everything We Know About James Franco's Girlfriend, Isabel Pakzad

 According to the source, it is possible, and sometimes necessary, to apologize publicly for unforgivable acts.
 But transparency is key to winning back the public's good graces, because people can see through the bullshit.
 "It's very obvious when someone publishes an apology just to deflect the news.
-I didn't think Franco's response on Stephen Colbert was that bad.
+I didn't think Franco's response on Stephen Colbert was bad.
 He didn't try to discredit the victims, he said that speaking up is very much their right, he said that the allegations didn't happen.
 But he wasn't overly aggressive in the way that he spoke about it."

 Almost as important as your tone is knowing your audience, the source continued.
 "Right now, people are not prepared for a man to put himself in a woman's shoes.
 In a sense, Franco has become the poster child for the hypocritical guy who's trying to up his own self-image by aligning with the movement."